 BRING ID TO CHECK IN

-During check in, identification and custody rights are confirmed on every student.
+During check-in, identification and custody rights are confirmed for every student.
 The form is separated and handed back to the parent.
 From the “Check In” area, parents are directed to the “Staging” area.
 There, a runner will take your form and go to the Student Assembly Area to retrieve the student(s).

 Parents should be aware that in some cases, they may be invited into the building for further information.